eqmvii/echat/README.md

 # echat

-## In progress: Converting pure React app to a Redux app

 A live chat application using React, Redux, Express, PostgreSQL and deployed to Heroku.

 echat is deployed to https://eqmvii-echat.herokuapp.com